discordjs/discord.js/docs/troubleshooting.rst

     - Linux ARM (Raspberry Pi 1 & 2)
     - Mac OS X x64
     - Windows x64
 - Did you install Python 2.7.x correctly?
 Is it in your PATH? ``python -V``.
-If not, install it correctly and try reinstalling.
+If not, install it correctly or try reinstalling.
     - **Windows** - See https://python.org/downloads/
     - **Linux / Mac OS** - Unix systems should already have it installed, but if not, use the OS's package manager
 - Did you install FFMPEG correctly?
 Is it in your PATH? ``ffmpeg -version``.
-If not, install it correctly and try reinstalling.
+If not, install it correctly or try reinstalling.
     - **Windows** - `Follow this guide`_
     - **Linux / Mac OS** - Use your OS's package manager
 - Did you install the required C++ compiler tool for your OS?
 If not, install the corresponding program, **then** try reinstalling discord.js ``npm i -S discord.js``